anonaddy/addy.io/source/faq.md

 ---
 title: "FAQ"
-description: Frequently asked questions about AnonAddy.
+description: Frequently asked questions.
 Why did you make this site?
 I made the code open-source to show everyone what was going on behind the scenes and to allow others to help improve the application.
 extends: _layouts.master
 section: body
 ---